Azure/batch-shipyard/docs/15-batch-shipyard-configuration-fs.md

 actions in the CLI along with any configuration specified for linking against Azure Batch pools, if specified, for `pool add`. `data ingress` will also take this storage cluster id as a parameter if transfering to the file system.
-Each storage cluster id (key) is paired with a json property specifying the following properties:
+Each storage cluster id (key) is paired with a property specifying the following properties:
 * (optional) `resource_group` this is the resource group to use for the storage cluster.
 If this is not specified, then the `resource_group`